JulianH06/wynnarsch-1.21.4/README.md

 # 🗒️ PLANNED FEATURES
 - Block overlay for the NOTG canon
-- Hiding players inside/close to you in the NOTG (and possible other) bossfight
+- Hiding players inside/close to you in the NOTG (and possibly other) bossfight

 # 🐘 HOW TO COMPILE
 - This repo currently only has the source code, i'm going to add a compiled release sometime in the future, to compile the mod yourself you can open the repo in IntelliJ, click on the Gradle icon on the right,